unfoldtoolbox/UnfoldMakie.jl/docs/src/test_data.md

 Note that if you have not placed the file in the same directory as your project, you need to specify the directory in the `p_all` variable.
 Use slash `/` for the folder path.

-As the data is quite expansive, we do some pre-processing in order to be able to more easily use it:
+As UnfoldMakie uses data of a type in line with the Unfold module, we have to process the data now such that it can be used:
 ```@example main
 # times vector (from-to)
 times = range(-0.3, length=size(dat_e,2), step=1 ./ 128)